-No two teams are identical and everyone has their own way of working.
+No two teams are identical, and everyone has their own way of working.
 A good test case management tool is simple to use, promotes collaboration, and allows for some flexibility.
-The right tool can have a major positive impact on you and your team, leading to better test coverage, more efficient testing, and better reporting.
+The right tool can have a major and positive impact on you and your team, leading to better test coverage, more efficient testing, and better reporting.

 In a world of paid SaaS products, it’s easy to forget there are other options available.
 In this article, we’ve included a list of free test case management tools and a quick description of each.